 There are no refunds.
 No exceptions.
 Class transfers or exchanges are allowed up to a week before the class begins.
 There are no credits/transfers/exchanges after that time period or after the class begins.

 Our classes rely on group participation, and absences will affect your growth, as well as the growth of your classmates.
 We ask that you attend every class within the session.
 If you cannot attend all scheduled classes, we recommend that you wait until you can fully commit.
-We understand that emergencies do happen and conflicts do arise, so absences are allowed as follows: In an 8-week improv class or a 6-week writing class, we do not allow more than TWO absences.
-Upon a third absence, you will be REMOVED from the course.
+We understand that emergencies do happen and conflicts do arise, so absences are allowed as follows: An 8-week improv class allows TWO absences, a 6-week writing class allows ONE absence.
+Any additional absences after those allotted will REMOVE you from the course.
 (For shorter sessions or workshops, absences are determined on a case-by-case basis).

 Removal means you cannot attend any more classes or participate in the graduation show.
 Once removed, if you wish to continue your training, you will have to repeat the level at full tuition price.

 If an emergency or conflict arises, please reach out to your fellow classmates to receive any information you may have missed in class.